JuliaImages/juliaimages.github.io/docs/src/imagesegmentation.md

 This algorithm segments an image with repsect to a set of *n* seeds.
 Given the set of seeds in the form of a vector of tuples of `CartesianIndex` and label, the algorithm tries to assign these labels to each of the remaining points.

-###### Inputs

-* `img`             :  N-D image to be segmented (arbitrary indices are allowed)
-* `seeds`           :  `Vector` containing seeds.
-Each seed is a Tuple of a CartesianIndex{N} and a label.
-See below note for more information on labels.
-* `kernel_dim`      :  (Optional) `Vector{Int}` having length N or a `NTuple{N,Int}`
-                       whose ith element is an odd positive integer representing the length of the ith edge of the N-orthotopic neighbourhood
-* `neighbourhood`   :  (Optional) Function taking CartesianIndex{N} as input and returning the neighbourhood of that point.
-* `diff_fn`         :  (Optional) Function that returns a difference measure(δ)
-                       between the mean color of a region and color of a point

-!!! note
-    The labels attached to points must be positive integers, although multiple points can be assigned the same label.
-The output includes a labelled array that has same indexing as that of input image.
-Every index is assigned to either one of labels or a special label '0' indicating that the algorithm was unable to assign that index to a unique label.

 ###### Demo